 Assisted Reproductive Technology

-- Intracytoplasmic sperm injection: a single healthy sperm cell is directly injected into a mature egg
+intracytoplasmic sperm injection (ICSI), where a healthy sperm is directly injected into the egg

 - Low sperm count

 - Erectile dysfunction or inability to ejaculate

 Intracytoplasmic sperm injection is a technique where a mature sperm is injected directly into an egg that is isolated from your partner.
 ICSI is indicated in the below cases to treat :

 - Ejaculated, surgically removed or cryopreserved sperm (from cancer patients)

 A mature sperm and egg are recovered from you and your partner through the same procedure followed for IVF.
 The sperm tail is crushed to prevent motility.
 It is picked up by a micropipette and injected directly into the egg.
 This is then allowed to fertilise and the fertilised embryo is inserted into your partners womb for implantation.

 The stages of recovery and care plan after sperm retrieval for IVF-ICSI?